nginxinc/nginx-one-workshops/labs/lab3/readme.md

 ## Introduction

-In this lab, you will be log back into NGINX One Console and explore various features within NGINX One console.
+In this lab, you will be log back into NGINX One Console and explore various features within NGINX One Console.
 You will then dive deep into those features and understand their usage.

 <br/>